XVilka/ibx/README.md

     $ ./show_close.native AAPL

 For more complex examples please refer to the `examples`-directory of this distribution.
-You can build the examples by typing
+For instance, you can build the `plot_history` example by typing

-    $ ./configure --enable-examples
-    $ make

-in the top-level directory of this distribution.
-If the compilation of the examples was successful, you can type
+    $ ocamlbuild -use-ocamlfind -tag thread -pkg ibx,gnuplot plot_history.native

+and then run

-    $ ./plot_history.native -duration "(Month 6)" -sma 100 AAPL
+    $ ./plot_history.native -sma 100 AAPL

-to plot a 6-month candle stick chart of Apple prices with a simple 100-day moving average:
+to plot a candle stick chart of Apple prices with a simple 100-day moving average:

 ![AAPL SMA](http://ogu.bitbucket.io/aapl_sma.png)

-The next command accumulates 1 minute of intraday trade and quote (TAQ) data
+Moreover, to plot 1 minute of intraday trade and quote (TAQ) data, type

+    $ ocamlbuild -use-ocamlfind -tag thread -pkg ibx,gnuplot plot_taq_data.native
     $ ./plot_taq_data.native AAPL

-and generates a plot that looks similar to this image:
+which creates a plot similar to this image

 ![AAPL TAQ](http://ogu.bitbucket.io/aapl_taq.png)

-However, please note that these TAQ data plots do not reflect the true market history, since Interactive Brokers accumulates market data in time increments of 300 milliseconds.
+__NOTE:__ This TAQ data plots does not reflect the true market history, since Interactive Brokers accumulates market data in time increments of 300 milliseconds.

 ### More Examples